Home»Ransomware»Can Ransomware Infect Backups?

 Having your data backed up is one of the best security measures.
 However, sometimes backup data can be corrupted by ransomware together with the data it is supposed to protect.

-Overall, there is always a probability that backup data is infected.
+After a ransomware attack, there is always a probability that backup data is infected.
 Depending on your backup strategy, this probability can be higher or lower.

 • Following the 3-2-1 backup rule (having 3 separate copies of your data stored on 2 different kinds of media, with at least 1 copy stored off-site)